mjansen4857/pathplanner/README.md

 * **Output Type:** The output type.
 Options are CSV file, Java array, C++ array, or Python array.
 CSV files are saved to a chosen location and arrays are copied to the clipboard.
 * **Path Name:** The name of the path.
 Underscores are assumed for CSV files and Python arrays while camel case is assumed for Java and C++ arrays
 * **Output Format:** The format to use for the output of the generation.
-This should consist of one or more of the following, separated by a comma: x (X coordinate), y (Y coordinate), p (Position), v (Velocity), a (Acceleration), h (Heading in Degrees), t (time).
+This should consist of one or more of the following, separated by a comma: x (X Coordinate), y (Y Coordinate), p (Position), v (Velocity), a (Acceleration), h (Heading in Degrees), t (Time Elapsed), S (Time Step in Seconds), s (Time Step in Milliseconds).
 For example, a CSV file with format of p,v,a will output files where each line in the files is:

     `{position},{velocity},{acceleration}`

+    **This field is case sensitive.**
 * **Reversed Output:** Should the robot drive backwards
 * **Split Path:** Should the generated path be split into two paths for each side of the drive train